ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 2) less io overhead (no file operations)
 3) the Collector need not be local to the node running the applications (though you would typically want a Collector per node for other reasons)

+Additionally, using an OTel supported method for logs offers the following benefits:
+1) logs are automatically formatted with OTel Semantic Conventions
+2) key/values applied to log statements are automatically emitted as attributes
+3) traceid and spanid are automatically added
+4) contextual metadata (e.g., node name) are automatically emitted as attributes
+5) baggage can be automatically applied as attributes

 Java
 ===